LivelyKernel/lively4-core/demos/swd21/particles/tutorial/00-shadama.md

 ### Built-in static function variables

-- `mousemove`: An object whose x and y properties refer to the most recent mouse cursor location.
+- `mousemove`: Returns object with x and y properties with current mouse position.
-- `mousedown`: An object whose x and y properties refer to the most recent location where the user pressed the mouse button down.
+- `mousedown`: Returns object with x and y properties with mouse down position.
-- `mouseup`: An object whose x and y properties refer to the most recent location where the user lifted the mouse button up.
+- `mouseup`: Returns object with x and y properties with mouse up position.
-- `time`: The number of seconds elapsed since the last time the setup function was called (in floating-point).
+- `time`: Returns elapsed seconds since start as float.
+- `width`: Returns width of Shadama canvas as float.
-- `width`, `height`: The width and height of the Shadama canvas.
+- `height`: Returns height of Shadama canvas as float.
-- `Display`: An object to invoke certain system primitives such as `Display.clear()` and `Display.loadProgram()`.
+- `Display`: Returns object on which certain system primitives such as `Display.clear()` and `Display.loadProgram()` can be invoked.

-Be aware that mouse event objects and `Display` are JavaScript objects.
-Thus, they can't be passed to methods because methods can only take scalar arguments.
+Source: [@Oshima2017SPS]{style="position:absolute; bottom: 8px; left:20px; font-size:1em"}

 ---

 ## Control structures

-The `if` statement is the only control structure that Shadama supports.
+- Shadama only supports the `if` statement.
+- An `else` statement after the `if` is also supported.
+- However, `else if` is not supported.

-#### Example:
+#### Example code:
 ```javascript
 static loop() {
   if (time > 5.0) {